bernd50514/CampusQuiz2015/README.md

 <p>
-APK prototype can be found direcktly under this branch with name "CampusQuiz_preFinalv2.apk" :)
+APK prototype can be found direcktly under this branch with name "CampusQuiz_preFinalv2.apk"
+PS: Due to unavilable access to webservice in Azuri Server, only limited GUI functions can be used....
 </P>